aws-samples/amazon-quicksight-sdk-proserve/Migration-scripts/Jupyter Notebook/README.md

 incremental migration – Provides on-demand incremental migration to migrate specific assets across accounts

+## Prerequisites
+For this solution, you should have the following prerequisites:

+Access to the following AWS services: o QuickSight o SageMaker o AWS Identity and Access Management (IAM)

+Two different QuickSight accounts, for instance, development and production

+Basic knowledge of Python

+Basic AWS SDK knowledge

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.